ekdnam/KalpanaLabs/README.md

 ✅ Introduce them to actual coding in Python using IPython notebooks on Google Colab.

+✅ Solve simple and complex word problems using concepts like addition, subtraction, multiplication, division, and remainders (modulo operator).

 (...
 To be declared soon ...)